-The first person to be accused in Andover was Martha Carrier, who was arrested by south end constable John Ballard on May 31.
+The first person to be accused in Andover was Martha Carrier, who was arrested by South End constable John Ballard on May 31.
 Ballard’s brother Joseph was married to Elizabeth (Phelps), who had been ill all summer.
 Joseph Ballard invited two afflicted girls (believed to be Ann Putnam Jr. and Mary Walcott) from Salem Village to visit his wife.
 He thought the girls might be able to confirm if witchcraft was behind his wife’s sickness.
-The girls’ first targets were the elderly Ann Foster, her daughter Mary Lacy, and her granddaughter Mary Lacy Jr. Joseph Ballard was likely the one who filed the complaint against Ann.
+The girls’ first targets were the elderly Ann Foster, her daughter Mary Lacey, and her granddaughter Mary Lacey Jr. Joseph Ballard was likely the one who filed the complaint against Ann.

-By July 21, Ann’s daughter, 40-year-old Mary Lacy, and granddaughter, 18-year-old Mary Lacy Jr., were also arrested for witchcraft.
-Mary Sr. had moved to the North End of Andover when she married Lawrence Lacy in 1673, but it was common for relatives of accused witches to fall under suspicion.
-Both Lacys confessed to witchcraft, and implicated Ann Foster and each other.
+By July 21, Ann’s daughter, 40-year-old Mary Lacey, and granddaughter, 18-year-old Mary Lacey Jr., were also arrested for witchcraft.
+Mary Sr. had moved to the North End of Andover when she married Lawrence Lacey in 1673, but it was common for relatives of accused witches to fall under suspicion.
+Both Laceys confessed to witchcraft, and implicated Ann Foster and each other.
 Ann, for her part, did not accuse her family members.

 Accusing and jailing Ann Foster and her family did not help Elizabeth Ballard, who died on July 27.
 Had she been killed by witchcraft?